-- Establishing reasonable norms and expectations - Avoiding confrontation - Minimizing competition - Using both verbal and nonverbal prompts and reminders - Providing desirable reinforcers for positive behavior - Intervening early (before the onset of aggressive behavior) whenever possible - Supervising carefully individuals' served - Providing student/individual-specific interventions for challenging behaviors, including functional behavior assessments and behavior support plans. - The Guild analyzes data to learn from and prevent future aggressive behavior, including multiple layers of review of student/individual aggression, contributing factors to such aggression and opportunities for improved intervention. - The Guild provides staff members with knowledge of aggressive behavior and instruction in the social, emotional and cognitive domains in which the individuals exhibit difficulties.
-In addition, The Guild trains all client-facing staff members in verbal de-escalation, self-defense and physical intervention to emergency situations using the Nonviolent Crisis Intervention training program as developed by the Crisis Prevention Institute. - The Guild provides technical supports for preventing, responding to and analyzing aggressive behaviors, including cameras in the main building and youth residences; protective equipment, such as pads and arm guards; phones and paging systems; and on-call staff supports. - The Guild works to provide appropriate follow-up and support to witnesses and others affected by students'/individuals' aggression through individual and group debriefings using the Crisis Prevention Institute's COPING (Control-Orient-Patterns-Investigate-Negotiate-Give) Model. - The Guild reports incidents of individual aggression and/or injury to appropriate authorities, including, but not limited to, the Department of Elementary and Secondary Education, Department of Early Education and Care, Department of Developmental Services and the Occupational Safety and Health Administration.
+- Establishing reasonable norms and expectations; - Avoiding confrontation; - Minimizing competition; - Using both verbal and nonverbal prompts and reminders; - Providing desirable reinforcers for positive behavior; - Intervening early (before the onset of aggressive behavior) whenever possible; - Supervising carefully individuals' served; - Providing student/individual-specific interventions for challenging behaviors, including functional behavior assessments and behavior support plans. - The Guild analyzes data to learn from and prevent future aggressive behavior, including multiple layers of review of student/individual aggression, contributing factors to such aggression and opportunities for improved intervention. - The Guild provides staff members with knowledge of aggressive behavior and instruction in the social, emotional and cognitive domains in which the individuals exhibit difficulties.
+In addition, The Guild trains all client-facing staff members in verbal de-escalation, self-defense and physical intervention to emergency situations using the Nonviolent Crisis Intervention training program as developed by the Crisis Prevention Institute. - The Guild provides technical supports for preventing, responding to and analyzing aggressive behaviors, including cameras in the main building and youth residences; protective equipment, such as pads and arm guards; phones and paging systems; and on-call staff supports.

+- The Guild works to provide appropriate follow-up and support to witnesses and others affected by students'/individuals' aggression through individual and group debriefings using the Crisis Prevention Institute's COPING (Control-Orient-Patterns-Investigate-Negotiate-Give) Model. - The Guild reports incidents of individual aggression and/or injury to appropriate authorities, including, but not limited to, the Department of Elementary and Secondary Education, Department of Early Education and Care, Department of Developmental Services and the Occupational Safety and Health Administration. - The Guild shall not retaliate against any employee for making a report to a lawful authority, including local police.